UKHomeOffice/evisa-contact-form/apps/evisa/views/content/en/accessibility.md

 On the "Do you know your biometric residence permit number?' when tabbing to any of the options the initial focus moves to the text input.
 This means that when navigating between options with a keyboard, users will need to use either the up and down arrow keys or Tab and SHIFT + Tab to move between options and text inputs.
 This does not meet WCAG 2.4.3 - Focus Order.

-The session timeout of 30 minutes cannot be changed and the user is not alerted when it is running out.
-This is for each individual page of the form, not the form overall.
-This does not meet WCAG2.2 – Enough Time.

 If you find an issue that we have yet to identify, please contact us using one of the routes described in the ‘Reporting accessibility problems with this website’ section of this statement.

 ### Disproportionate burden